Rhizomatica/mercury/README.md

 ## About

 The code was originally written by Fadi Jerji for Rhizomatica's HERMES project.
-Currently the project is maintained by Rafael Diniz.
+Currently the project is maintained by Rhizomatica's HERMES team.

 This project is sponsored by ARDC.